jupyter/nbdime/docs/source/vcs.rst

 Command line registration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 nbdime supplies an entry point for registering its merge driver with git::

-    git-nbmergedriver config --enable [--global]
+    git-nbmergedriver config --enable [--global | --system]

 This command will register the nbdime merge driver with git on the project or global level.
 Additionaly, the command will associate the merge driver with the ``.ipynb`` file extension, again either on the project or global level.